uzairxdev/getting_wikipedia_image/README.md

   ├── image_display_widget.dart
   └── image_service.dart

-To run the application, ensure you have Flutter installed.
+To run the application, please make sure you have Flutter installed.
 Then, use the following commands:

 ```bash
 flutter pub get